-- Multiple bruises in clusters, or of uniform shape. - Bruises that carry an imprint, such as a hand or a belt. - Bite marks. - Round burn marks. - Multiple burn marks and burns on unusual areas of the body such as the back, shoulders, or buttocks. - An injury that is not consistent with the account given.
+- Multiple bruises in clusters, or of uniform shape. - Bruises that carry an imprint, such as a hand or a belt. - Bite marks. - Round burn marks.

-- Changing or different accounts of how an injury occurred. - Bald patches. - Symptoms of drug or alcohol intoxication or poisoning. - Unaccountable covering of limbs, even in hot weather. - Fear of going home or parents being contacted. - Fear of medical help. - Fear of changing for PE. - Inexplicable fear of adults or over-compliance. - Violence or aggression towards others including bullying; or - Isolation from peers.

-3. Sexual Abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether the child is aware of what is happening.
+- Multiple burn marks and burns on unusual areas of the body such as the back, shoulders, or buttocks. - An injury that is not consistent with the account given. - Changing or different accounts of how an injury occurred. - Bald patches. - Symptoms of drug or alcohol intoxication or poisoning. - Unaccountable covering of limbs, even in hot weather. - Fear of going home or parents being contacted. - Fear of medical help. - Fear of changing for PE. - Inexplicable fear of adults or over-compliance. - Violence or aggression towards others including bullying; or - Isolation from peers. - 3.
+Sexual Abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.

-The following may be indicators of sexual abuse (this is not designed to be used as a checklist):
+The following may be signs and indicators of child sexual abuse (this is not designed to be used as a checklist but if we suspect that a child is a victim of child sexual abuse, we will refer to and/or use the resources on the CSA Centre):

-- Sexually explicit play or behaviour or age-inappropriate knowledge. - Anal or vaginal discharge, soreness, or scratching. - · Reluctance to go home. - Inability to concentrate, tiredness. - Refusal to communicate. - Thrush, persistent complaints of stomach disorders or pains. - Eating disorders, for example anorexia nervosa and bulimia. - Attention seeking behaviour, self-mutilation, substance abuse. - Aggressive behaviour including sexual harassment or molestation. - Unusual compliance. - Regressive behaviour, enuresis, soiling. - Frequent or open masturbation, touching others inappropriately. - Depression, withdrawal, isolation from peer group. - Reluctance to undress for PE or swimming; or - Bruises or scratches in the genital area.

-4. Emotional Abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
+- Sexually explicit play or behaviour or age-inappropriate knowledge. - Anal or vaginal discharge, soreness, or scratching. - Reluctance to go home. - Inability to concentrate, tiredness. - Refusal to communicate. - Thrush, persistent complaints of stomach disorders or pains. - Eating disorders, for example anorexia nervosa and bulimia. - Attention seeking behaviour, self-mutilation, substance abuse. - Aggressive behaviour including sexual harassment or molestation. - Unusual compliance. - Regressive behaviour, enuresis, soiling. - Frequent or open masturbation, touching others inappropriately. - Depression, withdrawal, isolation from peer group. - Reluctance to undress for PE or swimming; or - Bruises or scratches in the genital area. - 4.
+Emotional Abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
 It may involve conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
 It may also involve seeing or hearing the ill-treatment of another person.
 It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment.